zapier/zapier-platform-cli/README.md

 ## Project Structure

 In your `helloworld` folder, you should see this general structure.
-The `index.js` is your entry point, you'll need to export an `App` definition there.
+The `index.js` is Zapier's entry point to your app.
+Zapier expects you to export an `App` definition there.

 ```plain
 $ tree .